Recession-proof business: what works and how to prepare

 8. Finding employees during a downturn

-Labour shortages don't commonly coincide with slowdowns, but this time is different.
-Businesses traditionally lay workers off during downturns, but that's unlikely now.
+Labour shortages do not commonly coincide with slowdowns, but this cycle is different.
+Businesses traditionally lay workers off during downturns, but that is unlikely this time around.

 "Businesses have worked so hard to recruit staff that they're going to be very reluctant to shed them at the first sign of a downturn," says Southall.
 "They may cut back on hours, but wholesale redundancies seem unlikely at this stage."

-High employment should help us bust out of the recession sooner, but Koziel notes it's a massive handbrake for businesses.
+High employment should help the economy recover sooner, but Koziel notes it is a massive handbrake for businesses in the meantime.
 "Customers are walking into half-full restaurants and being told they can't be seated because there aren't enough staff.
 It limits a business's capacity to generate revenue."

 Koziel predicts a redistribution of workers from larger businesses to smaller ones: